Basic Income and the United Nations

 United Nations Secretary General and United Nations Organisations

-In 2020, the United Nations Secretary General proposed using Basic Income.
-A number of United Nations organisations have looked at Basic Income and published press releases, articles, papers, and podcasts recommending Basic Income.
+In 2020, the United Nations Secretary-General proposed using a Basic Income.
+Several United Nations organisations have examined Basic Income and published press releases, articles, papers, and podcasts recommending it.

 While United Nations publications often refer to a Universal Basic Income rather than a Basic Income, they are stressing the universal nature of a Basic Income, paid to all equally, and are not excluding additional payments for those with special or additional needs.
 Used in this way, the terms “Universal Basic Income” and “Basic Income” are interchangeable.